Long-awaited diet pill gets U.S. approval

 "For all the obesity drugs that are out there, only 30 to 40 percent of the health maintenance organizations pay for obesity coverage," said Daniel Lang, analyst on RS Investments' Value Fund, which holds a stake in all three companies.

-"That speaks to the relative apathy toward obesity as a serious condition."
+"That speaks to the relative apathy towards obesity as a serious condition."

 Still, Wells Fargo analyst Matthew Andrews expects Contrave's U.S. sales to eclipse that of Belviq and Qsymia by 2016.